arunkandregula/react-to-redux-todoapp/README.md

 ## Current Step:
-  Step12.
+  Step13.

-## Current Branch: 12-matching-signatures-for-middleware
+## Current Branch: 13-redux-applyMiddleware
-  Go to Step11 for related ReadMe for this branch.
+  Go to Step13 for related ReadMe for this branch.

-## Problems with Step 11
+## Problems with Step 12
-1. The signature of the middleware functions are different from the signature of middleware modules provided by redux i.e. 'redux-logger' and 'redux-promise'.
+1. The middlewares we wrote like getDispatchThatLogsState, getDispatchThatRecognizePromise and wrapDispatchWithMiddleware function are not reusable across applications.

-## Step12 - Branch.
+## Step13 - Branch.
-12-matching-signatures-for-middleware
+13-redux-applyMiddleware

-## Step12.
+## Step13.
-  1. In a middleware chain, multiple middlewares may play their role.
-Each middleware instead of taking a store as input and return enhanced dispatch.
-     It wants to take previous dispatch as input and return next dispatch as output.
-     For that we need to refactor each middleware function.
+1. We can reuse {applyMiddleware} from 'redux', {createLogger} from 'redux-logger', promise from 'redux-promise' instead of creating them by our own.